 In accordance with article 17.18 of the Company's articles of association, one third of our Board will retire from office by rotation at the forthcoming annual general meeting.
-The three directors who will retire by rotation are Mr. Matthew O. Maddox and Ms. Linda Chen, each an executive Director, and Mr. Bruce Rockowitz, an independent non-executive Director.
+The three directors who will retire by rotation are Mr. Ian Michael Coughlan, an executive Director, Dr. Allan Zeman and Mr. Jeffrey Kin-fung Lam, each an independent non-executive Director.
 All retiring Directors, being eligible, will offer themselves for re-election at the forthcoming annual general meeting.

-In accordance with article 17.2 of the Company's articles of association, Mr. Maurice L. Wooden having been appointed by the Board as a non-executive Director effective from 7 February 2018 and being eligible, will offer himself for re-election at the forthcoming annual general meeting.
+In accordance with article 17.2 of the Company's articles of association, Mr. Craig S. Billings having been appointed by the Board as a non-executive Director effective from 17 August 2018 and Ms. Leah Dawn Xiaowei Ye having been appointed by the Board as an independent non-executive Director effective from 1 April 2019, being eligible, will offer themselves for re-election at the forthcoming annual general meeting.